IARD System Frequently Asked Questions - Renewal Program

 For complete renewal payment information, visit the IARD Accounting page.

-Firms may transfer funds to their Renewal Account or between affiliated firms at any time by using E-Bill.
-Direct payment or transfer of funds into the Renewal Account ensures that the allocated renewal funds are not spent on daily system transactions.
+Firms may transfer funds to their Renewal Account or to affiliated firms by using E-Bill.
+Direct payment or transfer of funds into the Renewal Account ensures that the allocated renewal funds are not spent on registration transactions.
 See the E-Bill User Guide for complete instructions.

-Automatic transfers are also implemented during the Annual Renewal Program, provided that there are sufficient funds in your firm’s Flex-Funding Account to cover the total outstanding renewal fees due.
+Automatic transfers are also implemented during the Annual Renewal Program when a firm has sufficient funds in the firm’s Flex-Funding Account to cover the total outstanding renewal fees due.
 These automatic transfer periods begin on payment deadline dates (Dec.
-17, 2018, and Jan.
-21, 2019, during the 2019 Renewal Program), to ensure that funds are available for daily system transactions in the Flex-Funding Account throughout the Renewal Period.
+11, 2023, and Jan.
+26, 2024), to ensure that funds are available for registration transactions in the Flex-Funding Account throughout the Renewal Period.

-Yes, your firm's Preliminary and Final Statements will reflect your applicable BD firm, BD representatives, IA firm, IA representatives and branch renewal fees.
-For additional information regarding broker-dealer renewals, visit the
+Yes, your firm's Preliminary and Final Statements will reflect your applicable BD and IA firm, branch and representative renewal fees.
+For additional information regarding broker-dealer renewals, visit the FINRA Renewal page.

 This information is available as part of the "Firm Renewal Report."
 The report is available as a PDF or a download.
 To request this report, log onto IARD and select the Reports tab.
 Detailed instructions are provided in the IARD Bulletin; see the IARD Reports Quick Reference Guide for navigational assistance.

-No, Web CRD/IARD processes all filings as they are submitted.
-If a post-dated full or partial Form U5 is submitted by mistake, then a new Form U4 or a Form U4 amendment must be submitted on or after Jan.
-2, 2019, to re-register the IA representative and applicable registration fees will be assessed.
+No, CRD/IARD processes all filings as they are submitted.
+If a post-dated Form U5 is submitted by mistake, then a new Form U4 or a Form U4 amendment must be submitted on or after Jan.
+2, 2024, to re-register the IA representative and applicable registration fees will be assessed.

-All form filings must be submitted to Web CRD/IARD by 6 p.m., ET, Dec.
-27, 2018.
-The Web EFT deadline is 3 p.m., ET.
-Web CRD/IARD will be unavailable to submit any filings from 6 p.m., ET, Dec.
-27, 2018, through Jan.
-1, 2019, due to the holidays and year-end Renewal processing.
+All form filings must be submitted to CRD/IARD and Web EFT by 6 p.m.
+ET on Dec.
+26, 2023.
+CRD/IARD will be unavailable to submit any filings from 6 p.m., ET, Dec.
+26, 2023, through Jan.
+1, 2024, due to year-end Renewal processing.
 From Dec.
-29 through Dec.
-31, 2018, Web CRD/IARD will be available for query only and to create "Pending" filings, which must be submitted on or after Jan.
-2, 2019.
+28 through Dec.
+31, 2023, CRD/IARD will be available for query only and to create "Pending" filings, which must be submitted on or after Jan.
+2, 2024.
 The IARD Availability Schedule covers the current schedule.